 Charles thereby easily met the teaching requirement for the RTA to appoint him, in March 2010, as an Older Driver Assessor.
 He has since conducted more than 100 Older Driver Assessments in the Lismore, Ballina and Casino areas.

-At the suggestion of his professional association, the NSW Driver Trainers Association (the only NSW driving instructors’ body affiliated with the National Australian Driver Trainers Association (ADTA)), Charles applied for and was granted his ‘Work with Children’ Certificate in December 2010.
+At the suggestion of his professional association, the NSW Driver Trainers Association (the only NSW driving instructors’ body affiliated with the former National Australian Driver Trainers Association (ADTA)), Charles applied for and was granted his ‘Work with Children’ Certificate in December 2010.